upstream-se/guidebook-draft/docs/meta/reader-tree-meta-tree.md

-# Reader Tree and Meta Tree
+# Reader tree and meta tree

-*This page defines the dual-tree structure of the guidebook and clarifies the separation between reader-facing content and contributor-facing governance.*
+> This page defines the dual-tree structure of the guidebook and clarifies the separation between reader-facing content and contributor-facing governance.

 The guidebook is organized as two distinct but structurally consistent trees:

-- The **Reader Tree**, intended for readers of the discipline.
+- The Reader Tree, intended for readers of the discipline.
-- The **Meta Tree**, intended for contributors to the guidebook.
+- The Meta Tree, intended for contributors to the guidebook.

 Both trees follow the same information architecture rules, but they serve different purposes and audiences.

----

-## The Reader Tree
+## The reader tree

 The Reader Tree contains the conceptual exposition of the discipline.